 Splash Screens

 These splash screens extend the logo system into full environmental compositions.
 While each chapter introduces new visual language, lighting, and tone, shared compositional structure and logo placement reinforce continuity across updates.
+Shared composition and placement rules allowed new environments to be introduced without re-teaching visual hierarchy or interaction expectations.

 Across key surfaces, the logo was consistently positioned in the top-left corner.
 This placement established predictable visual hierarchy, allowed primary imagery to guide the eye rightward, and influenced internal alignment decisions within the logo itself, including text flow and structural balance.